 Our Top 10 Picks

-- Penn Battle III (Best For Surf Fishing)
+- Penn Battle III Spinning Fishing Reel (Best For Surf Fishing)

 The 10 Best Spinning Reels For Bass

-Before we get started, here’s a disclaimer.
-I’ll be going through every single important specification of each spinning reel in detail, so some of the reviews may be quite lengthy.
-But do bear with me because I want to give you the full picture of every single spinning reel so you can make informed decisions.
+Before we get started, do note that I’ll be going through every single important specification of each spinning reel in detail, so some of the reviews may be quite lengthy.
+But do bear with me because I want to give you the full picture of every single spinning reel so you can make an informed decision.

 - Ball Bearings: 8+1